jondot/awesome-aha/README.md

   abstraction and Scheme makes the perfect beginner FP language.
 If you have time, invest it.
 Otherwise, try finding gists of the ideas in this book such as [here](www.sicpdistilled.com).
+* :book: :wrench: :pushpin: [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X) - a classic on a pragmatic thinking for programmers.
+Was a pivotal part of driving a new era of thinking, tools, languages and platforms.